chriswilty/weather-service/README.md

   for each location in the list are emitted in turn, one every 3 seconds.
 In a future release, users will be able to add and remove locations, and modify the emit frequency.

-## Responses
+#### Response
   Weather data are returned in a specific format; see example below.
   Units are metric, i.e. temperature in degrees celsius, wind speed in m/s, visibility in metres, precipitation in millimetres.
-Note that for _current_ weather data, minimum and maximum temperatures are for the entire region at the time of measurement; these are likely to be the same for smaller locations, but could be different for larger cities and metropolitan areas.
+Note that for _current_ weather data, min and max temperatures are for the entire region at the time of measurement; these are likely to be the same for smaller locations, but could be different for larger cities and metropolitan areas.
 For forecasts, minimum and maximum temperatures will represent the forecasted variation throughout the day.

 ```json
 {